InfinityCollaborations/HashCode-2017/GoogleHashCode2017/README.md

 ## Deprecated
-To automate interaction with online submission can be used [SeleniumIDE](https://addons.mozilla.org/en-US/firefox/addon/selenium-ide/) with a firefox browser.
+To automate interaction with online submission [SeleniumIDE](https://addons.mozilla.org/en-US/firefox/addon/selenium-ide/) can be done with a firefox browser.
 * login  to the [submission page](https://hashcodejudge.withgoogle.com/#/rounds/6553823069863936/submissions/)
 * setup selenium test suite(submitResultsViaSelenium) according to yours file system